CaiGroup/dna-seqfish-plus/readme.md

 March 27, 2020

 ## Getting Started
-* Download all the contents of the folder and add it to your Matlab path.
+* Download all the contents of the folder and add it to your MATLAB path.

 ### Prerequisites
 * MATLAB R2019a